International-Data-Spaces-Association/InformationModel/evaluation_external/README.md

 ## Goal

-Our goal was to effectively identify and remove all redundant definitions of classes and properties, and directly use the external definitions from the respective existent ontologies.
+Our goal was to effectively identify and remove all redundant definitions of classes and properties, and directly use external definitions from existent ontologies.

 <details><summary>Methodology</summary>
 <p>

 First, we created a new branch from the *"develop"* branch.
 After that, we created a list of every external class and property used in the IDS Information Model and evaluated if the use of the property or class was redundant.
 For that, we considered the following definitions:

-- **Redundant (r)** the internal definition of a class or property not adding any additional information to the already external definition.
+- **Redundant (r)** The internal definition of a class or property does not add any additional information to the already external definition.
-- **Partially Redundant (pr)**  the internal definition of a class or property which redundancy is not clear because it adds some level of specificity.
+- **Partially Redundant (pr)**  The internal definition of a class or property adds some level of specificity.
-- **Non-redundant (nr)**: the internal definition of a class or property adding new information or more specificity, such as domain and range or further constraints.
+- **Non-redundant (nr)**: The internal definition of a class or property adds new information or more specificity, such as domain and range or further constraints.

 Our approach for identifying possible redundant definitions was to search in files by using regular expressions: `subClassOf(?!ids)`, and `subPropertyOf(?!ids)`.
 We traversed all the results and ignored copies of ontologies.
 Moreover, we focused on the *.ttl* files included in the different model definitions, for example **communication**, or **content**.

-Once we found these results, we listed each class and property by file, the relation (`subClassOf or subPropertyOf`), and the external class or property which is referring to.
-Then, for the evaluation (**r**, **pr**, **nr**) as aforementioned, we analyzed the internal definition, for example which other additional information was introduced by it, and we determined the use of that internal definition in the related files in the models, validations, and testing files.
-Based on the performed evaluation, we made the decisions to keep the class or property, or remove it.
-Then we proceeded to the concrete implementation of changes as described in the next section.
+Once we found these results, we listed each class and property by file, the relation (`subClassOf or subPropertyOf`), and the external class or property it refers to.
+For the aforementioned evaluation (**r**, **pr**, **nr**), we analyzed the internal definition, for example, which other additional information was introduced by it.
+We then determined the use of that internal definition in the related files in the models, validations, and testing files.
+Based on the performed evaluation, we made the decisions to keep the class or property, or remove it and proceeded to the concrete implementation of changes as described in the next section.

 We describe some examples here:

 - The `ids:Agent` is defined as an extension of the `odrl:Party`, indeed `ids:Agent` is defined as a `subClassOf odrl:Party`.
-We took the following notes: *"It is not clear why ids:Agent needs to be defined as a subclass of two external classes.
+We took the following notes: "It is not clear why ids:Agent needs to be defined as a subclass of two external classes.
 Based on the information on the **ODRL vocabulary**, `foaf:Agent` needs to be used to describe further details of the party.
-Additionally to `odlr:Party` and `foaf:Agent`, it is defined as a subclass of `ids:Described`.
-And adds only `rdfs:label` and `rdfs:comment`.
+Additionally to `odlr:Party` and `foaf:Agent`, it is defined as a subclass of `ids:Described` and adds only `rdfs:label` and `rdfs:comment`.
 It is used in *Participant.ttl* to define `ids:Participant`, and to define range for `ids:publisher`, and `ids:sovereign` in *Resource.ttl*, `ids:senderAgent` and `ids:recipientAgent` in *Message.ttl*, and `ids:hasAgent` in *Connector.ttl"*.
-Based on those evaluation notes, we decided the definition in the IDS Information Model was **Redundant (r)**, and decided to remove the `ids:Agent` and replaced it by `foaf:Agent`.
+Based on those evaluation notes, we decided the definition in the IDS Information Model was **Redundant (r)**, removed the `ids:Agent` and replaced it by `foaf:Agent`.

 - The `ids:contentType` is defined as a `subPropertyOf` `dct:type`, and it adds `rdfs:domain` (ids:DigitalContent), and `rdfs:range` (ids:ContentType).
-We decided that this definition was **Partially Redundant**, but we decided to keep it, as it is more specific than `dct:type`.
+We decided that this definition was **Partially Redundant (pr)**, but we decided to keep it, as it is more specific than `dct:type`.

 - The `ids:includedCertificationLevel` is defined as a `subPropertyOf` `dct:isPartOf`.
 It adds `rdfs:label`, `rdfs:comment`, `rdfs:seeAlso`, `rdfs:domain` (ids:CertificationLevel), and `rdfs:range` (ids:CertificationLevel).
 We noticed that it is only used in codes and in validations.
 In codes, it is used to define `idsc:PARTICIPANT_ENTRY_LEVEL_MANAGEMENT_SYSTEM`, `idsc:PARTICIPANT_MEMBER_LEVEL_MANAGEMENT_SYSTEM`, and others.
 And it is used to define validations in *CertificationShape.ttl*.